-The Paris Center is also home to the Terra Foundation Library of American Art, Europe’s only research library devoted exclusively to the visual arts of the United States.
-Specializing in the art of the nineteenth and early twentieth centuries, the library contains more than 9,500 English-language titles on painting, sculpture, and graphic arts, as well as photography and decorative arts, all of which are available online.
+The Paris office is also home to the Terra Foundation Library of American Art, Europe’s only research library devoted exclusively to the visual arts of the United States.
+Specializing in the art of the nineteenth and early twentieth centuries, the library contains more than 9,500 titles on painting, sculpture, and graphic arts, as well as photography and decorative arts, all of which are available online.

-In Giverny, the Terra Foundation partners with French government and cultural organizations, including the Département de l'Eure, the Musée d’Orsay, the Région Haute-Normandie, and the Département de l'Seine-Maritime, to transition the Musée d’Art Américain Giverny into the Musée des Impressionnismes Giverny, which focuses on the history and continuing impact of the Impressionist movement.
+In Giverny, the Terra Foundation partnered with French governmental and cultural organizations, including the Département de l'Eure, the Musée d’Orsay, the Région Haute-Normandie, and the Département de la Seine-Maritime, to transition the Musée d’Art Américain Giverny into the Musée des Impressionnismes Giverny, which focuses on the history and continuing impact of the Impressionist movement.

-2014In October Terra Foundation for American Art President & CEO Elizabeth Glassman signs an agreement transferring ownership of the former Musée d´Art Américain Giverny to the Établissement Public de Coopération Culturelle (EPCC), a public-private partnership between the Eure and Seine-Maritime County Commissions, Haute Normandie Region, Portes de l’Eure Urban Community, the town of Vernon, the Musee d’Orsay, and the Terra Foundation.
-In addition to the museum buildings, the transfer consigns adjacent properties, including staff and visitor parking lots, surrounding gardens, the Vissault and Bertin estates, and “La Côte” hill.
-Following the transfer, the foundation continues to actively collaborate with the Musée des Impressionnismes Givery and the EPCC, maintaining ongoing scientific committee and board membership, as well as loaning works of art.
+In 2014, Terra Foundation signed an agreement transferring ownership of the the Musée des Impressionnismes Giverny to the Établissement Public de Coopération Culturelle (EPCC), a public-private partnership between the Eure and Seine-Maritime County Commissions, Haute Normandie Region, Portes de l’Eure Urban Community, the town of Vernon, the Musee d’Orsay, and the Terra Foundation.
+In addition to the museum buildings, the transfer consigned adjacent properties, including staff and visitor parking lots, surrounding gardens, the Vissault and Bertin estates, and “La Côte” hill.
+Following the transfer, the foundation collaborated with the Musée des Impressionnismes Giverny and the EPCC, which included scientific committee and board membership, as well as loaning works of art.